Skip to main content Skip to footer

 Based on the examination, the doctor may recommend:

-This is used to create a picture of the tissues in the neck, and is a very good way to assess the thyroid gland.
+Gel is applied to the neck, and a hand-held device is rolled over the gel to create a picture of the tissues in the neck.
+It is painless and is a very good way to assess the thyroid gland.

-This uses X-rays to take pictures of the inside of the body.
+This uses X-rays to take 3D pictures inside the body.
 Depending on the clinical situation, patients may require a CT scan of the head, neck, and possibly the chest.
 Often dye is injected into a vein during the procedure to give clearer images.

 This is part of the dental assessment, which may be needed before treatments.